cudmore/brightest-path-lib/readme-pyodide.md

-Build a wheel
+1) Build a local Python wheel

 ```
 python setup.py bdist_wheel
 ```

-Run a local server
+2) Run a local server

 ```
-python mySimpleServer.py
+python ftpshare/mySimpleServer.py
 ```

+3) Open `pidiode.html` in a browser

 Example of how to run Python and access variables from Javascript